Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 documents, the third question - _How to write it?_ -
 can be a little easier to answer.
 Put yourself in the role of a person who needs of help.
 Why?
 Because, people value their own time.
-They try to be efficiant, and prefer to start using product or service, as soon as possible, instead of reading up front how they suppose to use it.
+They try to be efficiant, and prefer to switch to action as soon as possible, instead of reading up front about what to do and how to do it.
-Therefore, most of the people will won't evenr read the documentation until they need help.
-Put yourself as a user and try to imagine a very concrete thing that he fails to do or fails to understand by himself.
-If you already have existing users, you can create a list of questions that they would like to have an answer.
+Therefore, most of the people won't even read the documentation until they need help.
+Put yourself as a reader and try to imagine a very concrete thing that he fails to do or fails to understand by himself.
+If you already have porential future readers, you can create a list of questions that they would like to have an answer.
 It is good if the questions are very specific, e.g.: